What are the best state parks in Maine? The answer will be different for every visitor.

 Well, there’s no reason you should be nervous about hiking Mount Katahdin.
 Just be prepared.

 Bring a headlamp or flashlight.
 It’s not only safer to hike with light at night, it makes it a heck of a lot faster to get to a shower and warm meal.
-We love this one!

 Bug Spray.
 Yes, there will be mosquitos or black flies.
 Hike it anyways.
 Avoid wearing perfumes and scented lotions the morning of your hike.